-An undergraduate student would have the opportunity to get a broad exposure to fundamental concepts in nanoscale transport, such as Coulomb blockade, co-tunneling, resonant tunneling, Kondo correlations, and spin -dependent transport.
-In terms of the research project, an interested student would be in a position to contribute to constructing and testing electronic circuitry required to perform ultra-low noise transport measurements as well as developing brand new techniques for microwave-frequency transport.
+An undergraduate student would have the opportunity to get exposure to fundamental concepts in nanoscale transport, such as Coulomb blockade, co-tunneling, resonant tunneling, Kondo correlations, and spin -dependent transport, and be actively involved in measurements and data analysis.
+Several experimental projects are available depending on the student's preference: Constructing and testing electronic circuitry required to perform ultra-low noise transport measurements, developing novel microwave detection techniques, and developing novel types of single-electron devices.